 Convenor of Issues in Post-Graduate Research

 - Hamano M, Vermeulen WN.
 Adapting to within-country export barriers: Evidence from the Japan 2011 Tsunami.
 2017.
 In Preparation.

 - Pegan A, Vermeulen WN.
 Parliament in Gross Human Rights Violations: The Case of Darfur.
-Acta Politica 2017.
+Acta Politica 2017, Epub ahead of print.